JJAA-projects/JJAA-midterms/prep.md

 Jacob

 1. What are the key strengths of each person on the team?
+Very adaptable and bug troubleshooting
 2. How can you best utilize these strengths in the execution of your project?
+Pair programming will be made easier
 3. In which professional competencies do you each want to develop greater strength?
+Professionalism
-4. Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?
+4. Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work? daily standups and communication on tasks that need attention

 JJ